Hi Everyone, before we begin, please a gentle reminder to read the post first if you wish to make a comment.

 For the love of God!
 It’s a public freaking record!
 If you want to find my address, just google Laurel Bern address in Boston.
 You’ll find it in 20 seconds. (or less)

 Sorry.
 I’m just tired of being treated like I’m a clueless dolt.
-I am sometimes, but that’s my problem.
+Mind you, I am sometimes, but that’s my problem.

 Anyway, let’s return to the design process and more secrets.